polius/meteornext-docs/docs/guides/administration.md

 **LIMITS**

-- **Maximum Size (MB)**: This value is optional and it's used to limit the maximum file size in MB allowed to perform Imports, Exports and Clones.
+- **Maximum Size (MB)**: This value is optional and it's used to limit the maximum file size in MB allowed to perform File Imports.

 - **Concurrent executions**: This value (numeric) is optional and it's used to limit the amount of Imports, Exports and Clones that can be executed in the same time.
 If this values is setup then an automated queue system will start and will only execute X operations every 10 seconds (using polling).
 It's useful to give stability to your infrastructure.
 In this way you will avoid unwanted peaks of large amount of data transfer at the same time.